tink-ab/tink-money-manager-android/README.md

 # Tink Money Manager Android

 ## Prerequisites
-   Before you can use Tink Money Manager, you need to create a developer account at [Tink Console](https://console.tink.com/).
+   Before you can use Tink's Money Manager SDK, you need to create a developer account at [Tink Console](https://console.tink.com/).
 You will also need to have a working integration with Tink to authenticate and authorize users.

 ## Installation